 The mountain environment is simply too complex for you to know everything about it.
 It’s too dynamic.
 But the things you don’t know are also the things that are most likely to kill you.
 So name them, call them out.
 Cornices: don’t know how big they are but know they’re there.
 Snowfield halfway up: don’t know how stable that snow slope is, but better allow time to do a check and evaluate its stability.
 Anchors: don’t know where to set up the belays, so budget time to find the best spot.
 And maybe bringing those extra two pitons is worth the weight given the unknowns.
 The list goes on.

 To claim knowledge of what you think you know, you must be able to explain why.
 Why do you think the slope is safe?
 Explain it to your partner.
 Why do you think the ice is well-bonded to the rock on that crux section?
 Explain it to your partner.
 If you can’t do this, that’s a signal to take a more exploratory approach.
 Meaning dip your toe in, don’t jump straight in.
 Place extra gear and carefully tap on the ice very gently, with the side of the tool, to hear it, feel it.
 Don’t run up to it, runout, and swing in carelessly.
 Be mindful of the risk of your individual actions.

 Have this discussion with you partner constantly.
 It usually is quite quick, but say it out loud.
 You’ll be safer for it.

 Rescue and Communications

-Perfect Preparation is hard.
+Perfect preparation for alpine climbing is hard.
 It usually takes more time than the actual objective.
-But its’ worth the effort once you understand that it is a cornerstone of your safety and success in the mountains.
+But it’s worth the effort once you understand that it is a cornerstone of your safety and success in the mountains.